garethhunt/speech/README.md

 Demonstration of the [SpeechSynthesis API](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis).
 Not all browsers support this API, see [browser compatibility tables](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis#Browser_compatibility).

+To try it out, go to [https://garethhunt.github.io/speech/](https://garethhunt.github.io/speech/), enter a message into the textbox and press the speak button.

 ## Install and run development server

 Optionally, install [browser-sync](https://browsersync.io/) as a development server: